hubcity/drawdowncalc/README.md

 # Retirement planner

 This is an independant fork of [Wayne Scott's fplan](https://www.github.com/wscott/fplan).
-It is designed to explore optimial withdrawals from savings, Roth and IRA accounts.
+It is designed to explore optimal withdrawals from savings, Roth and IRA accounts.
 It uses a mixed-integer linear programming solution to maximize the minimum amount of money available to spend.

 The ideas are similar to those of James Welch at www.i-orp.com.
 You should probably look at [i-orp](https://www.i-orp.com) or [wscott/fplan](https://www.github.com/wscott/fplan) before you look at this project.